-Rake Narang: The term next-generation firewall (NGFW) has been around for more than two years now.
+Info Security PG: The term next-generation firewall (NGFW) has been around for more than two years now.
 What’s beyond NGFW?

 Ken Xie: If we think back to the original driver for NGFW, it was really the rise of Internet-based applications and content that drove the need for greater visibility and control of IPS and Application Control, beyond the traditional port and protocol controls of the traditional firewall/VPN.

 Since then, Internet-based applications have been joined by public and personal cloud services as well as mobile devices of all types to dramatically change the nature of the “enterprise.”
 As a result, we are seeing emerging requirements—still in line with the original goal of establishing visibility and control—to enable and secure the new enterprise.
 For example, to address this rise in mobile devices and BYOD, many of our customers have started leveraging strong authentication (tied to users rather than devices) at their NGFW control point.
 Due to newer password cracking tools, faster processors and always-on Internet connections, the single plain text password has come under fire.
 Enterprises today must migrate to a two factor authentication model.